deeheber/headless-claude-on-aws/README.md

 Running Claude Code locally is easy.
 Getting that same pattern onto shared cloud compute a team can trigger wasn't, at least when I built this.
 This repo is a simplified version of something I built for troubleshooting broken deploys, narrowed to CloudFormation only and meant as a starting point you can extend.

 It is **not best practice**.
-I had fun building this monstrosity of YAML and shell to do stuff with AI, but it isn't what a textbook reference architecture would look like.
+I had fun building this monstrosity of YAML and bash to do stuff with AI, but it isn't what a textbook reference architecture would look like.
 I picked tools I already knew so I could ship a working prototype.
 The newer managed options listed [further down](#what-you-might-want-instead) would let you skip most of this YAML, but they either didn't exist or weren't mature when I started.

 I'm sharing it as one concrete path for cases where those newer offerings aren't a fit, and because a working-but-imperfect example tends to teach more than a polished demo.